14-Day Food Itinerary for New Zealand

 - Day 13 – Alexandra to Queenstown

-How to Get Around New Zealand in Two Weeks
+How to Get Around New Zealand in 2 Weeks

 This 14-day foodie road trip around New Zealand follows a self-drive itinerary.
 However, there are other transport methods that you’ll need to use to complete this itinerary.
 Plus, don’t miss the last point for an alternative way to get around if you don’t want to drive.

-- Rental car or campervan – Because we recommend hotels, motels and B&Bs with food included in their hospitality, you’ll probably want to use a car rather than a campervan for this itinerary.
-Use a rental company that has depots in Auckland and Wellington and then Christchurch and Queenstown to match with the itinerary.
-Get started on your research with Travel By Car in New Zealand: The Ultimate Guide.
+Because we recommend hotels, motels and B&Bs with food included in their hospitality, you’ll probably want to use a car rather than a campervan for this itinerary.
+Use a rental company that has depots in Auckland and Wellington and then Christchurch and Queenstown to match the itinerary.
+Get started on your research with Travel By Car: How to Plan a Road Trip in New Zealand.

 Check out more transport options for this New Zealand food itinerary for two weeks using What is the Best Way to Get Around New Zealand?